 The Dundee City IJB's response to the Covid-19 pandemic, and the associated financial implications, are set out in the Management Commentary section on page 7.
-It is considered that there have been no events occurring between 1 April 2020 and the date the accounts were authorised for issue that would have an impact on the 2019/2020 financial statements.
+It is considered that there have been no events occurring between 1 April 2020 and 30 June 2020 that would require adjustments to the 2019/2020 Annual Accounts (i.e. no adjusting events).
+The latter date is the date on which the unaudited accounts were authorised for issue by the Chief Finance Officer of Dundee City IJB.
+The provision of bad debt included in the CIES, however, takes into account the likely economic impact of the Covid-19 pandemic.